jagdalekaran/AttentiveSpectra/README.md

 A trained model saved in .keras format.
 Plots showing the training history and attention weights.
 Evaluation metrics such as accuracy, confusion matrix, and classification report.

+Link to the dataset: https://zenodo.org/records/4986399 All the .7z folders need to be downloaded individually and then extracted into a one single folder.

+To make use of GPU while training the model, make sure the Tensorflow version is compatible with the cuda version.
+Eg For Tensorflow 2.17.0 you need Cuda 12.3 and cuDNN 8.9 with Python 3.9-3.12 You can chekc the compatiblity here : https://www.tensorflow.org/install/source#gpu